ByronDickerson/AlexaRobot/README.md

 # AlexaRobot

-# Hardware Set Up
+## Hardware Set Up

+**What You'll Need**

-**Micro SD Card:** There needs to be an micro SD card in order to download and install Dexter Industries software.
-You must install the image on the Raspberry Pi using your PC.
-Here's a link: https://www.dexterindustries.com/howto/install-raspbian-for-robots-image-on-an-sd-card/
+* **A Micro SD Card:** There needs to be an micro SD card in order to download and install Dexter Industries software for the AlexaRobot (GoPiGo3).
+You must install Raspbian for Robots on an micro SD Card for the Raspberry Pi.
+Here's a link on how to install the image: https://www.dexterindustries.com/howto/install-raspbian-for-robots-image-on-an-sd-card/

-**Raspberry Pi 3:** The brains of the AlexaRobot.
+* **A Raspberry Pi 3:** The brains of the AlexaRobot.

-**The GoPiGo:** The body of the robot.
+* **The GoPiGo3:** The body of the robot.
 Assembly instructions here: https://www.dexterindustries.com/GoPiGo/get-started-with-the-gopigo3-raspberry-pi-robot/1-assemble-gopigo3/

-**The Speaker for the Raspberry Pi:** In order to hear the response of Alexa there needs to be a speaker connected to the Raspberry Pi.
+* **A Speaker for the Raspberry Pi:** In order to hear the response of Alexa there needs to be a speaker connected to the Raspberry Pi.
+Here's the speaker that I used: https://www.dexterindustries.com/product/speaker-for-the-raspberry-pi/

-**A USB Microphone:** In order to speak with the AlexaRobot there needs to be a microphone.
+* **A USB Microphone:** In order to speak with the AlexaRobot there needs to be a microphone.
+Here's the one that I used:  https://www.amazon.com/gp/product/B01MQ2AA0X/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1

+* **8 AA Batteries:** The robot is powered with 8 AA batteries.

+**Instructions:** The first step is to assemble the GoPiGo3 Robot for the Raspberry Pi.
+Next, you will mount the microphone to one of the USB ports on the Raspberry Pi.
+Finally, you should mount the speaker for the Raspberry Pi to the top of the GoPiGo3 and hold it in place with a ziptie.
+Again, the robot is powered with 8 AA batteries.

-# Software Set Up
+## Software Set Up

+### AlexaPi
-**AlexaPi:** In order to use the Alexa Voice Services to listen to commands, you must use the AlexaPi project software.
+In order to use the Alexa Voice Services to listen to commands, you must use the AlexaPi project software.
 Set up instructions here: https://github.com/alexa-pi/AlexaPi

 **If This Then That(IFTTT):** IFTTT is a sevice that lets the AlexaRobot connect different parts of the internet together.
 There is a need for IFTTT because Alexa cannot return text strings to the Raspberry Pi.
 IFTTT helps connect the AlexaPi responses back to the Raspberry Pi.